Botanical Garden of Santa Catalina

-The Santa Catalina Botanical Garden (Santa Katalinako lorategi botanikoa, Jardín botánico de Santa Catalina) is located in the municiaplity of Iruña de Oca, province of Álava, Basque Country, Spain.
+The Santa Catalina Botanical Garden (Santa Katalinako lorategi botanikoa, Jardín botánico de Santa Catalina) is located in the municipality of Iruña de Oca, province of Álava, Basque Country, Spain.
 The garden is centered around the ruins of the Santa Catalina convent, located between the Zadorra river and the Badaia Range, close to Trespuentes.

 History

 The origins of the botanical garden

 The Iruña family, probably the most powerful family of Iruña de Oca, were the ones that built the tower house in the thirteenth century, a century of feudal revolts.

 A century and a half later when there was peace in the area, the Iruña decided to change their place of residence and built a new building in Vitoria (now Doña Otxanda tower), and gave their former residence to the order of Hieronymites.

 A few years later it was passed to the Augustinian monks, who built the monastery of Santa Catalina, and kept the old tower.
 In the old tower they attached a church which had its own cloister.

 In 1835 with the Ecclesiastical Confiscations of Mendizábal, it was vacated by the monks.
 Neglect took over the premise and in the First Carlist War it was turned into a barracks for the troops of the pretender Carlos María Isidro de Borbón.
 After the fall of this fortress, the Carlists set it on fire and left it in ruins.

 Trespuentes Botanical Garden began in 1999 as a project, and in 2003 was already a reality.